Equisetum palustre: Ecology

 Equisetum palustre is green from spring to autumn and grows spores from June to September.
 It grows primarily in nutrient-rich wet meadows.
 It is found in Europe and the circumpolar region up to mountainous heights.
 Its distribution is declining.

+In Finland, it has benefited from human action and grows often in road and track sides, ditches and especially peat based fields and pastures.

 A specific plant association in which E. palustre is found is the Juncus subnodulosus-Cirsium palustre fen-meadow.

 Toxicity

 Equisetum palustre is poisonous to mammals, most often reported as potentially fatal to horses, as it contains alkaloids palustrine and palustridiene, which destroy vitamin B1.
-According to Wink, Equisetum Palustre also contains thiaminase enzymes.
-It's also known to contain lesser amounts of nicotine.
+According to Wink, Equisetum palustre also contains thiaminase enzymes.
+It is also known to contain lesser amounts of nicotine.
 Many thiaminases, however, are denatured by heat, and some sources refer Equisetum palustre safe to eat in moderate amounts when properly cooked.
+In Finland, it used to lower the production of dairy when cows would eat them in place of other preferable fodder.